bazelbuild/bazel/site/docs/mobile-install.md

 be uploaded.

 Note that it is possible to fool the incremental installation algorithm by changing a file on the device, but not its checksum in the manifest.
-We could have safeguarded against this by computing the checksum of the files on the device, but this was deemed to be not worth the increase in installation time.
+This could have been safeguarded against by computing the checksum of the files on the device, but this was deemed to be not worth the increase in installation time.

 ### The Stub application